ennis/autograph-rs/NOTES.md

             - issue: the client has a cached version of the model
             - can have divergent modification trees (like merge conflicts)
             - `pull` vs `push`
+            - compare and coalesce changes before sending to UI
         - can expose anything as long as we have exclusive mutable access
         - can expose at *any time* in the program => IMGUI?
         - modifications are only seen after calling `synchronize`